CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 the Beaches data, of looking at several imperfect modeling strategies to examine patterns.

-Another notebook will directly address modeling of exceedences of relevant standards.
+Another notebook will directly address modeling of exceedances of relevant standards.
 Here we focus on site to site variation, and relationships to a few covariates.